-Full TitleA Phase Ib/II Trial of LEE011 in Combination with Everolimus (RAD001) and Exemestane in the Treatment of Postmenopausal Women with Estrogen Receptor Positive Her2 Negative Locally Advanced or Metastatic Breast Cancer Back to top
+Full TitleA Phase Ib/II Trial of LEE011 in Combination with Everolimus (RAD001) and Exemestane in the Treatment of Postmenopausal Women with Estrogen Receptor Positive Her2 Negative Locally Advanced or Metastatic Breast Cancer

 Aromatase inhibitors are drugs used in postmenopausal women to treat breast cancers that are fueled by estrogen.
 They interfere with the production of estrogen in the body.
 However, in some women, the breast cancer stops responding to these drugs.
 Exemestane is an example of an aromatase inhibitor.